-Many companies see the path to market approval as a series of hurdles.
-A poorly constructed Biological Evaluation Plan (BEP) can easily become the highest one, leading to costly delays and frustrating questions from regulators.
+Costly delays and frustrating questions from regulators can stop your device approval in its tracks.
+Often, the culprit is a poorly constructed biological evaluation plan.
 Simply running a standard set of tests isn’t enough.
 Regulators want to see a thoughtful, risk-based justification for your entire safety assessment.
-A strong biological evaluation plan prevents you from falling into common traps, like incomplete material data or a superficial risk analysis.
+A strong biological evaluation prevents you from falling into common traps, like incomplete material data or a superficial risk analysis.
 It provides the clear, logical, and scientifically sound argument needed to prove your device is safe for its intended use.

 Key Takeaways